6 Things What to Tell to a Parent With a Special Child

 I deeply believe that no one means to offend or hurt special parents in conversation on purpose.
 If sometimes the atmosphere becomes awkward, or the parents end up offended, that is because of misunderstanding or wrong interpretation of what was said.

 If your friend/relative/neighbor became a parent to a special child, know that they are still the same persons, only that they are now in a rather shocking and stressed mood and they need time to process.
 The best way to help them is to be here for them.
-That doesn’t mean to be sad the way they are, to cry, and to feel desperate as they are.
+That doesn’t mean being sad the way they are, crying, and feeling desperate as they are.
 That does not help.
-You can’t get depressed to help someone who is depressed, get sick to help someone who is dealing with that challenge, or to get nervous if you want to help someone with anger issues.
 The only way to help someone is for you to be in a calm place yourself.

 I already talked about 7 things not to say to a special parent.